s-rathyen/s-rathyen.github.io/essays/smart-questions.md

 ```
 (All code above was abbreviated for length.)

-Clearly, the title can use some work to draw people in, but the rest of this post will demonstrate why this person, who we will designate Mr. Y, has asked a superior question to Mr. X. Let's look at what he does right:
+Clearly, the title could use some work to draw people in, but the rest of this post will demonstrate why this person, who we will designate Mr. Y, has asked a superior question to Mr. X. Let's look at what he does right:
 * Mr. Y clearly states his problem with sufficient detail for a response.
-* Mr. Y's problem is a specific, precise one, unlike Mr. X's problem, which was open ended.
-Unlike Mr. Y, Mr. X provided none of his own code for troubleshooting, making it difficult to troubleshoot or understand exactly what he was asking.
+* Mr. Y's problem is a specific, precise one, unlike Mr. X's problem, which is open ended.
+Unlike Mr. Y, Mr. X provided none of his own code for troubleshooting, making it difficult and/or tedious to answer.
 * Mr. Y provides ALL of his code (HTML and CSS) Anyone who wants to answer the question has enough peripheral information to get the full picture of what he is trying to accomplish.
 While Raymond says that posting large chunks of code is not always the best method, if it can provide others more insight to help you, post the necessary information.
-* Mr. Y documents what he did to try to resolve the issue.
-He says, "As far as I know I should...".
-This is key to showing that he has tried his best to troubleshoot the problem.
-Mr. Y has clearly worked on his problem and presented it clearly and explicitly.
+* Mr. Y documents what he did to try to resolve the issue, "as far as (he) knows."
+This is key to showing that he has done his part in troubleshooting the problem.
+It shows in a respectful way that he is not asking more of others than he did of himself.

 ### Benefits
 The responses to Mr. Y's question show that it is indeed a smart question.
 He receives a detailed response including a workaround.
 In fact, he receives multiple responses, each which provide him with a possible solution.

 Perhaps the most important observation about Mr. Y's post is that his question has been viewed 17,000 times.
-It's smart not just in that it attracted smart answers, but also that it will be help for future people with the same question.
-(If only Mr. X were one of them.)
+The "smartness" of his question is self-evident: not only did it attract smart answers, but it provides a lasting source of information for anyone who might encounter the same issue at some point in time.
+This question will be accessible to people in need who have the wherewithal to do a Google search.
+If only Mr. X were one of them.